hks-epod/paydash/README.md

 ## Code

 We're using semi-colons and comma-last.
 No rhyme or reason; and some of the hapi [code convention guidelines](http://hapijs.com/styleguide).
-All client side js code is also in commonJS pattern packes using webpack.
-Also please check out `.editorconfig`, `.jsbeautifyrc`, `.jshintrc` for some other code conventions used.
+All client-side js code is also in commonJS pattern packs using webpack.
+Check out `.editorconfig`, `.jsbeautifyrc`, `.jshintrc` for additional code conventions used.

 ## Running the server locally